Better Sleep Starts Hours Before Bed

 An Evening Recovery Routine

-2 hours before bed - If you’re coming to us, this is when to book your session.
+2 hours before bed: If you’re visiting Rest, this is when to book.
 Start with something warm: infrared sauna or the salt room.
-The heat begins the downshift.
+Heat starts the nervous system downshift.

-Evening cold plunge - Counterintuitive, but works for some people.
-The sharp cold triggers a rebound relaxation response.
-The key is doing it early enough-at least 2-3 hours before bed.
+Evening cold plunge: The cold triggers a rebound relaxation response.
+Do it at least 2-3 hours before bed.
+Done too late, the cortisol spike works against you.

 We're a Tampa Bay family passionate about recovery and wellness.
 We built Rest Recovery to share the modalities that have transformed our own health.